Why Every Woman Should Lift Weights

 Strength training slows down bone loss and increases bone density because it’s a stimulus that puts stress on our bones stimulating the formation of bone-forming cells.
 The stress from tugging and pushing on the bone that happens when we do any form of resistance training exercises contributes to stronger, denser bones.

 Reason #3 – Build Body Confidence

 Social media is full of opinions on how we should look in the mirror and we are negatively influenced by their marketing.

-They set the standards on how we should be dressed, on the shape of our bodies and what are the standards for being desirable looks like.
-With filters and photo altering software we are misled by what a real body looks like.
+They set the standards on how we should be dressed, on the shape of our bodies, and what are the standards for being desirable look like.
+With filters and photo altering software, we are misled by what a real body looks like.

-This causes us to be increasingly self-conscious leading us to feeling unhappy and uncomfortable with our bodies.
+This causes us to be increasingly self-conscious leading us to feel unhappy and uncomfortable with our bodies.